 Line 13 and 14 is simply the rms computation.
-Here the VARDATA macro returns a pointer to the data of a bytea gcc -fpic -c rmsCCD.c gcc -- shared -- o rmsCCD.so rmsCCD.o
+Here the VARDATA macro returns a pointer to the data of a bytea

-Line 15 we return the value which with the PG_RETURN_XXX macro.
+Line 15 we return the value which with the PG RETURN XXX macro.

 Once we have created the function we can create a library.
 Assuming we saved the above function in a file named rmsCCD.c the following two commands will create the library under Linux platform.
 For other platforms please refer to PostgreSQL documentation: